vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/15_Royal_Patronage_and_Religious_Tolerance.md

 . aṭtilādvādaśī,

-a day particularly suitable for a sesame and piṇd

-. a  offering to the ancestors \(Kane V,
+a day particularly suitable for a sesame and piṇḍa  offering to the ancestors \(Kane V,

 434\).
 In the same 23rd year of his reign, Pravarasena II had invaded Gupta territory, as we know from the charter that was issued from the military camp at Tripurī, and it is unlikely that he had done so when his mother was still alive \(cf. Bakker 1997, 25\).

 30 Shastri 1997, 6–9.

 31 For the earliest Sanskrit copperplates, which belong to the second half of the 4th century, see Salomon 1998, 114.
 To the evidence mentioned there should be added the Copper Plate Hoard from Bagh: Ramesh & Tewari 1990.
 The oldest inscription in this hoard dates from year 47, presumably Gupta Era, i.e. ad 367.
-The oldest known copperplate grant is the Pātagaṇd

-. igūd

-. em Copper Plate of the Ikṣvāku king Ehavala Cāntamūla \(late
+The oldest known copperplate grant is the Pātagaṇḍigūḍem Copper Plate of the Ikṣvāku king Ehavala Cāntamūla \(late

 3rd century ad\), for which see Falk 1999–2000, 275 ff.
 Use and spread of copperplate charters under Gupta rule is discussed by Willis 2009, 81 f.
 The Vākāṭaka copperplate